om-sandt/raci/back/docs/api-documentation.md

   - `userId` is the user identifier

   Each financial limit object should contain `min` and/or `max` values representing currency amounts.

+- **Note on Hierarchy Levels**:
+  Levels can be set for all RACI assignments to create hierarchical structures.
+The key format is:
+  `task-{taskId}-{role}-{userId}` where:
+  - `taskId` is the task identifier
+  - `role` is one of "responsible", "accountable", "consulted", or "informed"
+  - `userId` is the user identifier

+  Each level should be an integer (1, 2, 3, etc.) where:
+  - Level 1 represents the highest/primary level
+  - Level 2 represents the secondary level
+  - Level 3+ represents subsequent levels in the hierarchy

+  This allows for multiple employees at different levels within the same RACI role, forming a hierarchical structure for single or groups of employees.

 - **Success Response**:
   ```json